pengpeng25/Cybersecurity-GRC-Portfolio/01-GRC-Case-Studies/cybersecurity-program-development/README.md

 Each deliverable is designed to be **presentable to executive leadership**, reflecting the advisory communication style expected in GRC consulting roles.

->  *This case study was developed as part of a cybersecurity program development course, applying multiple frameworks to a realistic organizational scenario.*